tuvok302/md4/README.md

 ## Synopsis

-DO NOT USE IN PRODUCTION ENVIRONMENTS.
-This is a C++ implemenation of the MD4 hashing function that allows you to specify the round and operation step.
+**DO NOT USE IN PRODUCTION ENVIRONMENTS**

+A C++ implementation of the MD4 hashing function which allows the specification of the round and operation steps.

 ## Motivation

-I built this MD4 hashing algorithm to attempt to recreate [Wang's](https://link.springer.com/chapter/10.1007%2F11426639_1) collision attack on MD4.
+This MD4 hashing algorithm is an attempt at recreating [Wang's](https://link.springer.com/chapter/10.1007%2F11426639_1) collision attack on MD4.

 ## Tests

-Check RFC1320 for reference strings and output hashes.
+Reference strings and output hashes can be found in RFC1320.

-## TODO
+## TO-DO

-Break into separate files
+* Break into separate files

-Make it more easily embeddable in other projects
+* Simplify embeddability for other projects

-Start working on Wang's attack
+* Start working on Wang's attack

 ## License